iStefo/T3tr1s/README.md

 Should be written down here, too.
 Eclipse links and docs will follow soon, too.

+Changes from master branch

 See the [Project Wiki](T3tr1s/wiki) for some early information!

-Change from Eclipse?